Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Multiplicative control reduction model — realistic compounding, no inflation

-• DORA ICT Risk Report — structured per DORA Annex
+• DORA ICT Risk Report — structured around ICT risk-management evidence and regulatory themes

 • NIS2 ICT Risk Report for public sector and corporate